snakemake/snakemake-executor-plugin-googlebatch/README.md

 - For Google: How do we get the same log for the final job (e.g., to show to the user?)
 [I don't see it here](https://github.com/googleapis/google-cloud-python/blob/8235ef62943bae4bb574c4d5555ce46db231c7d2/packages/google-cloud-batch/google/cloud/batch_v1/types/batch.py#L313-L340) (only status messages)
 - For Google: there should be a quick exit / fail if something in the script fails (it seems to keep going)

 ## Notes

-- I started with "basic" approaches for installing Snakemake (e.g., system Python) and it quickly got messy.
-Better - we should use one approach (mamba across families)
+- Conda is used to install Snakemake and dependencies.
+- The COS (container OS) uses the default Snakemake container, unless you specify differently.

 ### Feedback